-The most important methodological innovation in Round 7 is the introduction of electronic data capture (EDC).
-EDC is increasingly used in survey research.
-There are a number of distinct advantages over the traditional paper-based approach employed from R1 to R6 by Afrobarometer.
+Between Round 1 and Round 6, Afrobarometer collected data using the Pen and Paper Interviewing (PAPI) method.
+During Round 7, Afrobarometer shifted from the PAPI method of data collection and introduced electronic data capture (EDC).
+In R9, Afrobarometer will continue to collect data using EDC.
+There are a number of distinct advantages of EDC over the traditional paper-based approach employed from R1 to R6 by Afrobarometer.
 These include improved data quality brought about by the elimination of data entry errors and fewer interviewer errors (validation checks, automatic routing).
 EDC also contributes to a more timely delivery of data sets as there is no need for a separate data entry phase and the cleaning phase is also reduced.
 EDC also allows for a potentially more complex questionnaire design, as routing is easily handled.
 Finally, the initial investment in hardware and software, programming, and training is offset by savings on printing and data entry.

 However, in spite of the potential advantages of EDC, it also presents a number of challenges.
 Afrobarometer has been determined to offset possible challenges through careful testing and a measured approach to the transition.
-As a result, Afrobarometer conducted pilot studies in two countries, Tanzania and Burkina Faso, as well as a field visit to Swaziland, over the course of 2015.
+As a result, prior to the launch of R7 surveys, Afrobarometer conducted pilot studies in two countries, Tanzania and Burkina Faso, as well as a field visit to eSwatini, over the course of 2015.
 Each test employed different software and hardware platforms.
 In addition, the first country to go into the field in Round 7, Kenya, was designed as a full-scale pilot, with data from half of the total sample being collected through electronic data capture, while the other half was collected using the traditional method of pen and paper.

 There were many software- and hardware-related criteria to assess the suitability of moving to EDC, such as: questionnaire navigation, interview flow, validation processes, length of interviews, response rates, tablets' battery life, ease of use, multi-language capabilities, security, coverage, as well as the impact of tablets on respondents.
-Based on the results, Afrobarometer has chosen SurveyToGo and 7" Android tablets as the preferred platform and hardware devices, respectively, to be used during the EDC rollout in Round 7.
-This decision meets core needs of the Network - for improved data quality and quicker finalization of data sets - and responds to the increasing demand to adopt EDC from some of our National Partners.
+Based on the results, Afrobarometer chose SurveyToGo and 7"Android tablets as the preferred platform and hardware devices, respectively, to be used during the EDC rollout.
+This decision met the core needs of the Network - for improved data quality and quicker finalization of data sets - and responds to the increasing demand to adopt EDC from some of our National Partners.
 Two thirds of partners were already using these technologies in some of their other project work.
-These partners were spread across all regions, and there was some depth of experience too, with six partners using EDC in most of their projects.
+These partners using EDC in most of their projects.
 Most partners with EDC experience relied on tablets rather than smartphones as their hardware of choice.
+In R9, Afrobarometer will continue to use SurveyToGo on 7" or 8"Android tablets.